johnDorman98/project-management/README.md

        ![Setup Project](https://user-images.githubusercontent.com/98963869/168250440-97dcc4be-a917-4dc4-8360-9678b278b36a.png)

        * If its still blank for you but you can see the file names then double click on Main in order to open it as shown above.
-       * After the Main file is open if you have a banner at the top, As shown in the image simply click on setup JDK selecting the JDK version you have.
+       * After the Main file is open you should have a banner at the top of the screen, Promting you to setup your JDK version click on setup JDK and selecting your   JDK Version
        * Before you can run the program you will need to make minor changes for the program to connect to your database.
          * In order to make these changes you will need to navigate to DatabaseManagement.java file.
-           * once there edit the variables user and pass and place your username and password for your mysql login.
+           * once there, Edit the variables user and pass, Placing your username and password for your MYSQL login.
        * With the JDK setup you can now right click on the code and click on Run 'Main.main()'.
        * The program should now be running and will ask you to present you with a menu giving you options for you to select from.